Sudoku strategies explained with graphics

 Let us define a Deadly Pattern as a configuration of Candidates that leads to several solutions for a particular puzzle.
 The simplest example being a puzzle with only two unsolved Cells containing the same two Candidates: such a puzzle has two solutions.
 A proper Sudoku puzzle has a unique solution, thus solving a puzzle should not lead to a "Deadly Pattern".

-In this strategy, we are looking for potential Deadly Patterns involving two Candidates in four Cells forming a rectangle: two Cells in two Rows and two Columns in total.
+In this strategy, we are looking for potential Deadly Patterns involving two Candidates in four Cells forming a rectangle: two Cells in two Rows and two Columns and two Squares in total.

 Avoidable Rectangle type 1